Kotlin/KEEP/proposals/kmp-kotlin-to-java-direct-actualization.md

 }
 ```

 -   The annotation is intended to be used on Java declarations
-- **Any usage** of the annotation in Kotlin will be prohibited (even as a type, even as a reference)
+-   **Any usage** of the annotation in Kotlin will be prohibited (even as a type, even as a reference).
+    As if `KotlinActual` was annotated with `@kotlin.Deprecated(level = DeprecationLevel.ERROR)`
 -   The annotation in Java will function similarly to the `actual` keyword in Kotlin
 -   It doesn't make sense to mark the annotation with `@ExperimentalMultiplatform` since `OPT_IN_USAGE_ERROR` is not reported in Java
 -   `ElementType.FIELD` annotation target is not specified by design.
 It's not possible to actualize Kotlin properties with Java fields

 **(2)** If Kotlin expect and Java class have the same ClassId, Kotlin compiler should consider Kotlin expect class being actualized with the appropriate Java class.
 In other words, support _direct actualization_ for Kotlin-to-Java actualization.